AITosee/Tosee-Docs-en/docs/Sentry2/Hardware/index.rst

 How to Use
 ----------------

-Sentry2 can be connected to the controller via the communication port or to a computer via USB.
+Sentry2 can be connected to a controller via the output port, or connect to computer by a USB cable.
-The communication port can be set to the UART or I2C mode, the device address and baudrate can be modified.
+The output port can be set as UART mode or I2C mode, device address and baudrate can also be modified.

 Drivers, firmware, manuals, third-party resources:
 :ref:`download<chapter_download_index>`